DevonCurrent/EnforcerBot/README.md

 - Admin Bot is a poor name for the bot, and there is no avatar picture to go with it.

 ###### Iteration 2:
+Testing was performed on online users and friends that have Discord servers.
+All users were of the target audience (administrators of Discord servers).
+The feedback was generally positive, as well as contained the following feedback:
+- The bot should take care of swearing in Discord chat and be capable of monitoring the chat.
+- The bot should have a unique, fun name and avatar.
+- The bot should include games to be able to play with other users.